fdazen/fda-documentation/IBE_general.md

 Under the 'IBE' section you can configure various attributes of your booking engine

-**Promo Codes**
+**Promo Codes:**
 IBE features a powerful promo code function that may be used for promotional rates or group specific negotiated rates.
-Setting up a promo code is a two-step process.
+Setting up a promo code is a three-step process.

 First, [set-up the rate](http://docs.frontdeskanywhere.net/build/rates_set_up.html) for your promotion, making sure to tag it as available on the IBE channel.

 Second, go to the 'Promo Code List' in the 'IBE' drop down and select 'Add a Promo Code'.
-Enter the promo code (not case sensitive, no spaces), descriptive name for your reference and the start and end sale dates and finally tag the rates to be shown when the promo code is entered.
+Enter the promo code (not case sensitive, no spaces), descriptive name for your reference and the start and end sale dates and finally tag the rate(s) which you created in the first step.

 The start and end sale dates lets you offer your promotions only during a set period which does not need to coincide with the stay/rate availability dates.
 For example, you can offer an “EarlyBird” discount for people researching in the month of March for a stay in August.
 The promo code would be invalid if used in any other month and the person would see the normal rates available during that time.

 Third, go back to the edit screens for the rates you just tagged.
 Scroll down towards the bottom and you will now see a checkbox allowing you to hide this rate from general availability unless the customer enters the promo code.
 If this is left unchecked, the rate will be searchable by anyone on IBE regardless of whether they entered the correct promo code.

 **Guest Requests:** Set-up pre-defined options that you want to offer your guests.
-Options appear as check boxes that can be selected.
+Options appear as check boxes that can be selected on IBE by the customer.
 Selected options conveniently appear as notes in the guest folio's comments section.

 **Confirmation Type:** Choose your booking confirmation as either Email or Credit Card.
 With either selection the email is required but you can choose to omit the requirement of providing a credit card so the guest is not charged immediately.
 The email only option is not supported if Credit Card Processing is enabled for your account.

 **Assign Room Logic:**
 Assign rooms to IBE bookings: Set whether web bookings are saved with a room assigned or as unassigned.
 Enable split IBE bookings: Enable this feature to sell down to the last room available by splitting reservations if a single room is not available for the entire duration.
-Disabling this feature will prevent splits but will also prevent booking even though there is still availability at the property.
+Disabling this feature will prevent splits but will also prevent bookings even though there may still be availability at the property.

 **Advanced Booking Period:** Set how many months in advance you allow your inventory to be available online for sale.
 Values between 2 and 36 months are allowed.

-**Upsell Items:** Offer items in your POS inventory to be sold at time of booking.
+**Upsell Items:** Offer items in your POS inventory to be sold at the time of booking.
 Items appear on the guest’s bill.
 Items must first be entered as POS products and then can be selected on this screen.
 IBE 3.5 allows for pictures to be uploaded for each POS item.
 This is a great way to illustrate what’s on offer and incentivize the guest to purchase.

 **Advanced Options:** There are many different advanced options that may be configured.